YechengChu/ACDemo/guide.md

 - [Have Fun](#have-fun)

 ## Overview
-This app is a simulator to demonstrate how capability based access control works.
+This app is a simulator to demonstrate how capability based access control :closed_lock_with_key: works.

 ### BGM
-In the toolbar (<span style="color:purple">purple bar</span> at the top of main page), click the "__mute__" icon to start BGM.
+In the toolbar (<span style="color:purple">purple bar</span> at the top of main page), click the "__mute__" icon :mute: to start BGM.

- When the BGM is turned on, you can click the "__music note__" icon at the same position to stop the BGM.
+ When the BGM is turned on, you can click the "__music note__" icon :musical_note: at the same position to stop the BGM.

 [Back to Top](#top)